andreireporter13/ScrapyCrawlers/README.md

 [![Custom solution for scraping - video presentation](https://i.ytimg.com/vi/icoCA8it9zw/hqdefault.jpg)](https://www.youtube.com/watch?v=icoCA8it9zw&t=351s "Custom Scraping Project")

-In this project I didn't use Selenium, because Github Actions have only 4gb ram for on time virtual machine.
-Instead I used requests_html, little browse emulator.
-It is enough for our work.
+In this project, I opted not to use Selenium due to the limitation of GitHub Actions, which provides only 4GB of RAM for each virtual machine.
+Instead, I employed requests_html, a lightweight browser emulator that proved sufficient for our requirements.

-In this project I used Singleton Pattern for more easily work with scrapers.
-The 5 of my students who use it is very nice, because they make only instance and in instance come result, no needed to call another magic method.
+I implemented the Singleton Pattern in this project to streamline the workflow for scrapers.
+The feedback from the 5 students who have used it is very positive.
+They only need to create an instance, and the results are conveniently available within that instance.
+There is no need to invoke additional magic methods.

 #### Little example from Scrapy
 ![Scrapy](./project_photo/photo_presentation.png)